keigo-h/Launch_Project/README.md

-# Launch Project - Formula 1 Betting App
+# Launch Project - Formula 1 Betting App (First CS Project)

-A betting website which allows users to record their bets and see if they have won.
+A betting website that allows users to record their bets and see if they have won.

 ## Introduction

 This app will keep track of bets placed on Formula 1 races.
 The user will input a unique username, select a driver, and input a betting value in USD.
 The inputs will be stored in a database and results will be received from an external API.
 The bets will be checked and winners and their respective winnings will be posted.
-In this application there are three pages.
-The home page which greets the user, a betting page where the user is able to submit their bets and a results page where the results of the bets are posted.
+In this application, there are three pages.
+The home page that greets the user, a betting page where the user can submit their bets, and a results page where the results of the bets are posted.

 ## App Details